 Read Full Review: TicWatch Pro Smartwatch Review

 This smartwatch is powered by Google’s Wear OS, smartwatch ecosystem.
-It’s important to note that most, if not all, Wear OS watches have similar software features.
-Where they differ most is their hardware or specs, and overall design.
+It’s important to note that most, if not all, Wear OS smartwatches have similar software features.
+Where the wear operating systems differ most is their hardware or specs, and overall design.
 The TicWatch has an incredibly long battery life that lasts up to 30 days on a single charge.
 It features a dual-display setup, with the first being a high-resolution AMOLED display, and another FSTN LCD low-power display.
 The idea is that the low-power display uses a lot less energy and can last for much longer.
 You can swap between the two displays seamlessly, by choosing between a “Smart Mode” or “Essential Mode,” which conserves power.

 Additional features include fitness and sleep tracking, mobile notifications, Google voice-assistant support, mobile payments, and much more.
-The Wear OS also supports Google Play apps, which can extend the watch functionality well beyond anything stock.
+You can download the TicSleep app on this Wear OS smartwatch to check your sleep progress.
+The Wear OS watch also supports Google Play apps, which can extend the watch functionality well beyond anything stock.
 For example, you can install Google Play Music, Spotify, Google Fit, Facebook Messenger, and more.
 Moreover, the watch has GPS built-in, alongside a heart-rate monitor to track your heart rate, music playback, and it’s all wrapped inside a durable IP68 water-resistance casing.
 If you’re looking for something to take along on your next run, consider one of the best running watches.

 Award: BEST GPS